 When uploading or downloading, the Internet can be "bursty" at times.
 That means your file transfer will go very fast one instant and very slowly the next.
 "Net speed" is generally measured as an average, dividing the time it takes to transfer a file of a given size into the file size.
 If it takes 1 second to transfer a file of 1 MB, your Net speed is 1 MB/s at that particular time, and between the two particular points.

 If you have a DSL connection, your max download speed will be 1.5 - 3 Mb/s.
-Most cable internet connections will be in the 5-10 Mb/s range, and a fiber optic connection will typically get you between 10 and 50 Mb/s.
-The higher speeds in each range usually correspond to a higher price point.
+Most cable internet connections will be in the 20-50 Mb/s range, and a fiber optic connection will typically get you between 50 and 100 Mb/s.
+Higher speeds in each range will usually correspond to a higher price point.

 Internet speed is not something you can measure and take for granted forever thereafter.
 Internet traffic may be heavier between different points and between the same points at different times.
 Local outages on the Internet may force traffic to take detours, lengthening their trips and slowing Net speed temporarily.
 It's just like a real road system.

 Here's another good reason to occasionally run an internet speed test.
 Your ISP may throttle your internet speed without telling you.
-At my home, I have Verizon FIOS for Internet service, and I'm supposed to get a blazing 50Mb/s download speed.
-But twice in the last few years, I ran a speed test and found that it was mysteriously maxing out at 10Mb/s.
+At my previous home, I had Verizon FIOS for Internet service, and I was supposed to get a 50Mb/s download speed.
+But twice, I ran a speed test and found that it was mysteriously maxing out at 10Mb/s.
 When I contacted Verizon, they made some lame excuses, and set me back to the higher speed.
 So run a speed test every once in a while, and make sure you're getting the level of service you're paying for.

 How To Test Your Internet Speed

 Now that you understand that there is no cut-and-dried, final "knowing" of your Net speed, let's look at a few ways to measure it.